Many reasons but here’s a quick list of 10:

 Geographic Terms and Titles

 If your company has services focused in specific regions then it is important to include those areas within your site’s titles and content.
-Many people will begin their searches with the geographic area that they are in “Minneapolis Landscape Maintenance.”
+Many people will begin their searches with the geographic area that they are in, such as “Minneapolis Landscape Maintenance.”

 Much like the keywords discussed earlier geographic keywords can be worked into your site’s content and titles in a natural way.
 You could also take it a step further and create individual landing pages that contain targeted content for specific geographic areas.